1,000+ Opportunities

 For example, the contact person could be an RCAP representative, consultant, or the person at the local government that prepared the application and can answer questions, not necessarily the person authorized to enter into contract with OWDA for the loan.

-Based on current listing details, eligibility includes: Local governments in Ohio, including cities, villages, counties, and water/sewer districts.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local governments in Ohio, including cities, villages, counties, and water/sewer districts.
+Confirm the full requirements in the official notice before applying.